dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Instead of calling this function, a callback can stop a thread by returning :cpp:enumerator:`Process::cb_action_t::cbThreadContinue` or
     :cpp:enumerator:`Process::cb_action_t::cbProcContinue`.

+  .. cpp:function:: void setSingleStepMode(bool mode) const

+    Toggle single-step mode for thread.

+    A thread in single-step mode will pause execution at each instruction and trigger an :cpp:class:`EventSingleStep` event.
+After each ``EventSingleStep`` is handled (and presuming the thread is still running and in single-step mode) it will execute one more instruction and trigger another ``EventSingleStep``.

+  .. cpp:function:: bool getSingleStepMode() const

+    Returns ``true`` if the Thread is in single-step mode.

+  .. cpp:function:: bool setSyscallMode(bool s) const

+     Toggles syscall mode.

+  .. cpp:function:: bool getSyscallMode() const

+    Checks if this process is in syscall mode.

   .. cpp:function:: bool getRegister(Dyninst::MachRegister reg, Dyninst::MachRegisterVal &val) const

     Gets the value of a single register from this thread.